use case · webflow

 - Deploy the worker (or function) to a public HTTPS URL.

-- Test with a clean submission and a junk submission — junk should be silently dropped, clean should land at your destination.
+POST. - Test with a clean submission and a junk submission — junk should be silently dropped, clean should land at your destination.

 - Set a